top of page

 Even if you don’t have any of the risk factors above, you are still considered “average risk” and should take your first test by 45.

-2. Virtual Colonoscopy or CT Colonography: This is a CT scan of your abdominal organs to detect changes or abnormalities in the colon or rectum.
-It doesn’t require any sedation or invasive procedures.
-However, the patient must take a prep and cleanse the night before, just like a traditional colonoscopy.
-Since polyps can’t be removed and tissue samples can’t be taken, you may need a colonoscopy as a follow-up if any abnormalities are noted.
-Another con is that the test remains less accurate than a colonoscopy, despite going through the prep.
+2. Virtual Colonoscopy or CT Colonography: This is a computed tomography (CT) scan of your abdominal organs to identify any changes or abnormalities in the colon or rectum.
+It is a non-invasive procedure that uses X-rays to visualize your internal structures.
+However, the patient must take prep the night before to cleanse, just like a traditional colonoscopy.
+Polyps cannot be removed, and tissue samples can’t be taken, requiring a colonoscopy as a follow-up if any abnormalities are noted.
+Another con is that the test is less accurate than a colonoscopy, despite going through the prep.

-3. Colonoscopy: Often referred to as the 'gold standard' of CRC screening tools, it is a safe and effective procedure.
-During this test, a small flexible tube with a camera at the end is inserted into the rectum.
-The doctor can directly visualize the inside of the colon, allowing for the detection, removal, or biopsy of any abnormalities.
-This approach is the best way for your doctor to inspect the rectum and colon and fix any minor irregularities if present.
-If a mass is found, it can be biopsied immediately, as opposed to the other tests, where you would have to schedule and wait for a colonoscopy and then wait for the results of the biopsy, which can take a week.
+3. Colonoscopy: Often called the 'gold standard' of CRC screening tools, it is a safe and effective procedure.
+The doctor can directly visualize the inside of the colon, enabling detection, removal, or biopsy of any abnormalities.
+This method is the best way for your doctor to examine the rectum and colon and to fix minor irregularities if they exist.
+If a mass is found, it can be biopsied immediately, unlike other tests where you'll need to schedule and wait for a colonoscopy and then wait for biopsy results, which can take a week.

 4. Robotic colonoscopy: This new advance gives a more in-depth view of the colon with minimal pain, sedation, and procedure time than a traditional colonoscopy.
 However, they are not widely available.

-1. The prep: A patient must fast the day before.
+1. The preparation: A patient must fast the day before.
 You can have clear liquids like broth and water.
-You must also take a prep that will completely (and I mean completely) empty you before the test, ensuring that there is no stool in the way of the scope and camera.
+You must also take a prep the day and night before.
+This is usually a drink and several pills that will completely empty your stomach and intestines before the test, making sure there's no stool blocking the scope and camera.
 The prep is usually a combination of pills and drinks.
 It depends on what your practitioner prefers.

-Oftentimes, patients report that the prep was the most challenging part, but not to the point that they don’t have more tests in the future.
-Just plan ahead to stay close to an available bathroom at all times after starting to take it because once it starts to work, that is imperative!
+Oftentimes, patients say that the prep was the hardest part, but not so much so that they have any lasting effects.
+However, plan to stay close to a bathroom after starting to take it because once it starts to work, it works fast!

-Of note, unfortunately, under rare circumstances, there are some individuals for whom the prep doesn't work.
+Unfortunately, under rare circumstances, some individuals don't respond to the prep.
 If you are one of these individuals, you may need to return for another colonoscopy with a different preparation.

-1. What happens once you get to the facility?
-You will go to a medical facility—either a hospital, an outpatient surgical center, or a GI center.
+1. Once you get to the facility: You will go to a medical facility—either a hospital, an outpatient surgical center, or a GI center.
 The latter two are freestanding facilities not attached to a hospital.
 Only healthier patients should be treated at these.
-However, if you are at a hospital, this could just be because your practitioner had room to see you there on that day.
+However, if you are at a hospital, this could just be because your practitioner was only available to see you there on that day.

-The staff will check you in and bring you to your preoperative room, where you will completely undress and put on a gown like the one pictured above.
+The staff will check you in and bring you to a preoperative room, where you will completely undress and put on a gown like the one pictured below.
 The nurse or nurse anesthetist will start your IV, take your vital signs, and ask you some basic preoperative questions (e.g., what you ate today, what medicines you have taken, etc.).

 1. What happens next?
 You will be wheeled to your exam room on a stretcher.
 The rooms are typically small, and several people will be present.
-The doctor performs the test, and a technician assists him with the equipment and any samples that may need to be collected.
-There is always a nurse who will document and sometimes assist as well.
-There may be an anesthesia provider, usually a nurse anesthetist, which means you will be getting propofol.
+The doctor will perform the test, and a technician will assist with the equipment and any samples that may need to be collected.
+A nurse will be present to document and offer assistance and sedation if needed.
+There may be an anesthesia provider, usually a nurse anesthetist, who will give you propofol for deep sedation.

-If you get propofol, your arm may initially feel achy when it enters the IV.
-That’s because it’s thick and contains a preservative that can make it uncomfortable at first, but it works very fast.
-You will be asleep in less than 20 seconds.
-Some folks are nervous about receiving this type of anesthesia, but it’s very safe.
-Your anesthesia provider will be by your side the whole time with all of her attention.
-You really just take a nap and wake up when it's over.
+If you are treated with propofol, your arm will initially feel achy when it enters the IV.
+The medication is thick and contains a preservative that can cause initial discomfort, but it works very fast.
+You will fall asleep in less than 20 seconds.
+Some people feel nervous about receiving this type of anesthesia, but it’s very safe.
+Your anesthesia provider will stay with you the entire time, giving you her full attention.
+You can relax and take a nap, then wake up when it's finished.

-1. The test: After you're asleep, the doctor uncovers your bottom the tiniest bit and inserts a tiny, lubricated scope.
+1. The test: Once you are asleep, the doctor will gently part your buttocks and insert a small, lubricated scope.
 It always goes in easily and is very small, so it’s not as invasive or uncomfortable as you might think.
 Once in, you are covered back up with your blankets.
 The only thing the people in the room are looking at is what the camera sees: the inside of your colon, which doesn’t look like anything too exciting for the most part.
 The test usually takes around 30-60 minutes while you sleep comfortably.
 Once done, the scope is removed, and the medication stops.
-Most patients wake up comfortably and often report that it was the best sleep they’d ever had.
+Most patients wake up comfortably and often report that it was the best sleep they’ve ever had.

 1. After the test: That’s it!
-You will be wheeled out to recovery; the doctor will speak to you once you’re a little more awake and tell you what she found.
-After that, you can have your IV taken out, and you can go home with your ride.
+You will be wheeled to recovery; the doctor will speak to you once you’re awake and tell you what she found.
+Your IV is taken out, and you go home with your ride.
 The medicine, propofol, will start wearing off almost immediately.
 It doesn’t leave you nauseous or with a headache.
 If you did receive the other sedation, and you are feeling unwell, there are medications the RN can give you to help with that.

-Now that you have read about the risk of CRC and the process of a colonoscopy, I hope you will keep up with your screenings.
-They are relatively easy and potentially life-saving tests that insurance should cover.
-If you are over 45 and haven’t had one, please consider doing so.
+Now that you have read about the risk of CRC and the process of a colonoscopy, please consider getting one when the time comes.
+They are easy and potentially life-saving tests that insurance should cover.
+Call your healthcare provider to address this if you are over 45 and haven’t had one.
 It could save your life!

 References: